atapas/promiviz/Readme.md

  <div style="font-size:70px;text-align:center">PromiViz</div>
 </p>

 <h4 align="center">Visualize the JavaScript Promise APIs and learn.
-It is a playground to learn about promises faster, ever!</h4>
+It is a playground to learn about promises faster, ever!
+A tool for `developers` by a `developer`.</h4>

 <p align="center">
     <a href="https://promiviz.vercel.app/" target="blank">View Demo</a>